OpenTermsArchive/engine/ops/README.md

 ansible-playbook ops/site.yml
 ```

-:warning: When deploying on architecture `aarch64`, [as MongoDB and Chromium install does not work](https://github.com/ambanum/OpenTermsArchive/issues/743), they are skipped in infrastructure installation process.
+:warning: Since [MongoDB and Chromium cannot be installed on ARM](https://github.com/ambanum/OpenTermsArchive/issues/743), they are skipped in infrastructure installation process.
 This means you cannot test MongoDB storage with Vagrant on ARM architecture.

 **Connect to the running machine**

 ```
 vagrant ssh
 ```

+and use `vagrant` as password

 **Stop and destroy**